Easybuoy/sca_javascript_tasks/week 1/README.md

+### Note:

-Make sure you read the instructions in each file before attempting them
+Make sure you read the commented instructions in each file carefully before attempting to solve them

 Also try to solve them in the order of the file naming.